The Dachshund Beagle mix is a cross between two popular breeds: the Dachshund and the Beagle. It’s also known as a Doxie Beagle or a Doxle.

 But is there really a difference between a mutt and a crossbreed?

-Actually, those who support crossbreeding say yes, and that a crossbreed is the “designed” offspring of two specifically chosen purebred dogs, while a mutt is an unintentionally mixed breed with an unknown lineage.
+Those who support crossbreeding say yes.
+They say that a crossbreed is the “designed” offspring of two specifically chosen purebred dogs, while a mutt is an unintentionally mixed breed with an unknown lineage.

 Let’s start with the Dachshund.

 The History Of The Dachshund

 The well-known Dachshund, also known as a Doxie, is a 600-year-old German breed.
 And their name means “badger dog.”
 Because of their long body, stubby legs, and pointed muzzle, the Dachshund was ideal for digging into the homes of their badger prey and dislodging them for their masters.

 Now, let’s learn about the Beagle!